The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 Are we being out-smarted by artificial intelligence?

-Each month brings fresh proof that AI’s analytic potential is expanding faster than even the optimists predicted.
-LLMs can synthesize vast swathes of information, connect the dots between radically different datasets and massively complex fields of human endeavor, diagnose subtle patterns in text or imagery, and make predictive connections that would take a team of analysts days or weeks to complete... if they can do it all.
+Each month brings fresh studies and stories that show AI’s analytical potential expanding faster than even the optimists predicted.
+LLMs can synthesize vast swaths of information, connect the dots across radically different datasets and complex fields of human endeavor, diagnose subtle patterns in text or imagery, and make predictive connections that would take a team of analysts days or weeks to complete... if they can do it all.

 If we view smarts as the capacity to apply best practices/rules/algorithms created from data about the past (all data is necessarily from the past!) to predict and control what happens next, then AI is already smarter than most of us.
 AI's analytical, rational, and deductive intelligence is likely to continue growing, dwarfing our capacities.
 After all, it is this style of human thinking that ML and LLMs have been designed to replicate and outperform.

-For example, let's take radiology as an example.
+For example, let's take radiology.
 As a healthcare futurist and keynote speaker, I put extra effort into tracking advances in AI in healthcare.
 In radiology alone, research is showing AI systems “profoundly impact all aspects of radiology practice—from workflow management to imaging, diagnostics, reporting, and data-driven analytics—freeing radiologists to focus on value-driven tasks.”

-A study at UCLA found that an AI-driven assistant identified prostate cancer with 84% accuracy compared to 67% accuracy for cases detected by physicians.
+A study at UCLA found that an AI-driven assistant identified prostate cancer with 84% accuracy, compared with 67% for cases detected by physicians.
 "By using AI to assist with cancer contouring, the researchers found that predicting the cancer size was 45 times more accurate and consistent than when physicians used only conventional clinical imaging and blood tests to predict the cancer extent."

 In the United States alone, 795,000 Americans are permanently harmed or killed each year by diagnostic error (misdiagnosis) alone.
 Autopsy studies suggest that it contributes to perhaps one in every ten deaths.
 Other estimates suggest up to 251,000 people die annually from medical errors, making it a leading cause of death.